Alfamino/fars/README.md

 You’ll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.

-You can also embed plots, for example:
+You can also embed plots, for example (the below may not execute):

 <img src="man/figures/README-pressure-1.png" width="100%" />